Wine Fraud Isn’t New

 The fraud was discovered during a tax audit.
-Investigators began inspecting the wine operation closely and discovered the crime.
+Agents began inspecting the wine operation closely and discovered the crime.
 However, no one noticed anything suspicious from the taste of the wine.

-Wine writer Frank Prial notes the practice of famous Champage producers buying unlabeled bottles from lesser known producers.
-Then illegally labeling it as their own.
+Wine writer Frank Prial notes the practice of famous Champage producers.
+They buy unlabeled bottles from lesser known producers.
+Then illegally label them as their own.

 But producers of expensive Champagnes aren’t the only fraudsters.
 For example, consider Rudy Kurniawan.

 Rudy Kurniawan (born Zhen Wang Huang in 1976) is a Chinese Indonesian.
-He came to the U.S. on a student visa but stayed illegally.
-Still in his 20s, he began buying and selling rare wines.
+He came to the US. on a student visa but stayed illegally.
+While in his 20s, he began buying and selling rare wines.
 He spent up to one million dollars per month buying expensive wines at auction.